dushyantsinghpawar/dushyantsinghpawar/README.md

 **Backend & Data Engineer** building systems that survive real usage.

-I design software where **correctness matters**—multi-tenant architectures, proper auth boundaries, schema evolution, event-driven pipelines, and ML integrated into products (not notebooks).
+I design software where correctness matters.
+Multi-tenant architectures, proper auth boundaries, schema evolution, event-driven pipelines, and ML integrated into products instead of notebooks.

-The gap between "it works in dev" and "it works at scale" is where I focus.
+The gap between it works in dev and it works at scale is where I focus.

 ---